 Cause #72 – Non-3GPP access to 5GCN not allowed

-This 5GMM cause is sent to the UE if it requests accessing 5GCN over non-3GPP access in a PLMN, where the UE by subscription, is not allowed to access 5GCN over non-3GPP access or if it requests an access to SNPN services via a PLMN, where by subscription the UE is not allowed to access SNPN services via a PLMN.
+This 5GMM cause is sent to the UE if it requests accessing 5GCN over non-3GPP access in a PLMN or SNPN, where the UE by subscription, is not allowed to access 5GCN over non-3GPP access.

+NOTE 3: The term "non-3GPP access" in an SNPN refers to the case where the UE is accessing SNPN services via a PLMN.

 Cause #74 – Temporarily not authorized for this SNPN